 Remind your children that both you and your former spouse love them very much.
 It is important to your children’s mental health that they maintain a healthy relationship with both you and your spouse.

-Continue showing your children love and support no matter the outcome of divorce or a custody determination.
+Continue showing your children love and support no matter the outcome of a divorce or a custody determination.

 In many cases, seeking the help of a family counselor or child psychologist can be very useful.
-A mental health professional can provide you with advice on how to help your child cope with the divorce, and can work with your child to help him or her understand the divorce and the life changes that the child may be experiencing.
+A mental health professional can provide you with advice on how to help your child cope with the divorce and can work with your child to help him or her understand the divorce and the life changes that the child may be experiencing.